wp-plugins/nextgen-facebook/readme.txt

 = Social and SEO =

 NGFB Open Graph+ adds [Open Graph](http://ogp.me/), [Twitter Cards](https://dev.twitter.com/docs/cards), and [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
-These HTML tags are used by Google Search, and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
+These HTML tags are used by Google Search and most social websites to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
 [See examples from Google Search, Facebook, Twitter, Pinterest, StumbleUpon, Tumblr, and others](/extend/plugins/nextgen-facebook/screenshots/).

 NGFB Open Graph+ is a *complete* social sharing solution that uses the *existing* content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any additional values or settings, though many settings and options are also available.